ezet/evelib/README.md

     CharacterKey charKey = EveOnlineApi.CreateCharacterKey(id, vcode);
     CorporationKey corpKey = EveOnlineApi.CreateCorporationKey(id, vcode);

 All keys have a few properties in common, such as `KeyType`, `ExpiryDate` and `AccessMask`.
 These properties will be lazily loaded, synchronously, the first time they are accessed.
 After one of them have been accessed once, they will be stored in the object.
-You can also load them exclicitly by calling `Init()`, or asynchronously by calling `InitAsync()`.
+You can also load them explicitly by calling `Init()`, or asynchronously by calling `InitAsync()`.
 `CharacterKey` and `CorporationKey` also have additinal properties, `Characters` and `Corporation`, that are also lazily loaded in the same fashion.
 You can safely call `Init()` or `InitAsync()` repeatedly, if the object is already initialized it will return immediately.

     key.Init(); // loads all properties, sync